adityabhattad2021/Gender-Classification-from-Thermal-Faces/paper.md

 Figure 9b: Confusion Matrix - TH-SE-ResNet, Tufts Dataset, Batch Size 32

 The confusion matrices in Figures 9a and 9b provide a clear picture of TH-SE-ResNet's effectiveness on the Tufts data.
 The strong diagonal values indicate a high number of correct classifications for both female and male classes.
 Off-diagonal values, representing misclassifications, are minimal.
-For instance, with batch size 64 (Figure 9a), only 15 females were misclassified as male, and zero males were misclassified as female out of the respective test samples.
-Similarly, with batch size 32 (Figure 9b), errors were 10 females misclassified as male and only 1 male as female.
+For instance, with batch size 32 (Figure 9b), only 15 females were misclassified as male, and zero males were misclassified as female out of the respective test samples.
+Similarly, with batch size 64 (Figure 9a), errors were 10 females misclassified as male and only 1 male as female.
 These low error counts visually corroborate the high accuracy (95-97%) and balanced F1 scores reported earlier, demonstrating the model's ability to effectively classify genders despite the dataset's inherent imbalance.

-In summary, our empirical evaluation on the Tufts dataset demonstrates that the Th-SE-ResNet architecture provides substantial performance advantages for gender classification tasks.
-Its superior accuracy, balanced class-specific performance, and rapid convergence characteristics make it particularly well-suited for applications where gender classification accuracy is critical.
-Meanwhile, the consistent gender-based performance disparities observed across models highlight the importance of addressing potential biases in both model architectures and training methodologies for gender classification tasks.

 ### 4.2.2 Charlotte Dataset